egorsmkv/Scribosermo/langmodel/README.md

 export LANGUAGE="de"
 cd /data_prepared/langmodel/${LANGUAGE}/

+# Make sure to delete all files except the all.txt in this directory

 # Use 5% as dev partition and the other 95% for training
 head -n $(expr $(cat all.txt | wc -l) / 100 \* 5) < all.txt > dev.txt
 tail -n +$(expr $(cat all.txt | wc -l) / 100 \* 5) < all.txt > train.txt